Visiting the USA in a motorhome. West Coast - Route

 befunky-project-7jpg

-Sedona malenia, and beautiful, you can take advantage of local tourist offices trips, a jeep ride, helicopter ride around the area, if you have time, stay there for two days is what to do
+Sedona is small and beautiful, you can take advantage of trips from local tourist offices, a jeep ride, a helicopter ride around the area, if you have time, stay there for two days, there is plenty to do

-At around 2 p.m. we leave the town and take the historic road 66, known and liked mainly by motorcycle fans.
+Around 2 p.m. we leave the town and go to the historic road 66, known and liked mainly by motorcycle fans.
 We are 165 km to Seligman.
-The town is full of old cars (known from the fairy tale Cars) and souvenir shops at good prices.
+The town is full of old cars (known from the cartoon Cars) and souvenir shops at good prices.

 befunky-project-8jpg

-Interior of Delgadillo's Snow Cap bar where we ate delicious buritto and burger.
-The natives are very nice to talk to.
+The interior of Delgadillo's Snow Cap bar where we ate a delicious buritto and hamburger.
+The natives are very nice and willing to talk.

 befunky-project-13jpg

-Trains in the USA are gigantic, they have 100 wagons stacked in containers and 6 locomotives.
+Trains in the USA are gigantic, with 100 wagons packed with containers and 6 locomotives.

 208jpg

-Today we still cover the road 66 - 140 km to reach the town of Kingman for the night, we stop at the campsite to do the laundry and empty the toilet facilities laundry costs $ 2 plus drying a second $ 2.
+Today we travel 66 - 140 km to reach the town of Kingman for the night, we stop at a campsite to do laundry and empty the toilets, washing costs $2 and drying costs another $2.

 KINGMAN: